 - Availability, diversity and affordability of housing is needed to meet the growing and changing demands of Regional Australian communities.
 Local stakeholders across Regional Australia highlighted a lack of appropriate housing as being a major constraint in attracting and retaining skilled workers to the regions, many of which are already experiencing skills shortages.1 In this sense, poor housing availability, diversity and affordability in the regions is inhibiting capacity for population and economic growth.
 Housing is provided using a diversity of models.
-These can range from the model of private ownership, which is common in Australia and not commonly regarded as infrastructure; to provision through government and community social housing programs, which in delivering public good is infrastructure. - Water security is needed to meet community and productive water demands.
-In addition to meeting fundamental residential and commercial requirements, a secure water supply is crucial to the productivity of the traditional 'engine' industries of Regional Australia, including agriculture, mining and manufacturing, as well as emerging industries such as hydrogen production from renewable energy. - Broadband and mobile connectivity is an enduring concern across many communities and increasingly crucial to the economic and social wellbeing of Australia's regions.
+These can range from the model of private ownership, which is common in Australia and not commonly regarded as infrastructure; to provision through government and community social housing programs, which in delivering public good is infrastructure.
+The Regional Australia Institute's report, Building the Good Life: Foundations of Regional housing notes that a one-size-fits-all approach have resulted in worsening of housing challenges facing rural and regional Australia.2 - Water security is needed to meet community and productive water demands.
+In addition to meeting fundamental residential and commercial requirements, a secure water supply is crucial to the productivity of the traditional 'engine' industries of Regional Australia, including agriculture, mining and manufacturing, as well as emerging industries such as hydrogen production from renewable energy.3 - Broadband and mobile connectivity is an enduring concern across many communities and increasingly crucial to the economic and social wellbeing of Australia's regions.
 The importance of high-quality telecommunications infrastructure has increased through the COVID-19 pandemic with increasing reliance on digital connectivity for access to essential services and products.
 The influx of new residents to regional areas and the increase of domestic tourism due to the pandemic has also increased pressure on telecommunications infrastructure.
-These connectivity challenges are also explored in detail through the Australian Government's 2021 Regional Telecommunications Review, informed by public consultation with people in regional, rural and remote areas.3
+These connectivity challenges are also explored in detail through the Australian Government's 2021 Regional Telecommunications Review, informed by public consultation with people in regional, rural and remote areas.4

 - Access to further education and skills training, aligned to a region's existing employment opportunities and industry growth profile, is critical to enabling economic growth and attracting and growing local skills.
-Communities across Australia's regions are experiencing the effects of current and projected skills shortages, particularly in critical service sectors. - transport within and between our regions is essential to access services and economic opportunities.
+Communities across Australia's regions are experiencing the effects of current and projected skills shortages, particularly in critical service sectors.5 - Capacity, connectivity and quality of public transport within and between our regions is essential to access services and economic opportunities.
 The dispersed nature of settlements and a dependency on personal car use have contributed to many regions across Australia lacking public transport network access and connectivity.
 A lack of public transport limits access to employment, education and services for communities in regional Australia.
 Poor public transport also inhibits long-term settlement for people maintaining distance working arrangements with employment centres.